This post was originally published on January 8, 2014.

 Whether you’re a gallery owner with rooms of pieces to show or a casual collector, proper art preservation is key to keeping works on hand for years to come.

-As you switch out gallery pieces, or give your décor a new and different look, seek a storage solution for wanted items that aren’t needed at the present moment.
+As you switch out gallery pieces, or give your décor a new and different look, seek a storage solution for items that aren’t currently needed.

 1. Keep It Packaged and Protected

 Similar to almost anything else you want to store, first assess the piece’s current state of cleanliness and give it a dust.
-Make sure it’s completely free of debris, which can only worsen in state or cause unintended residue over time.
+Ensure it’s completely free of debris, which can only worsen in state or cause unintended residue over time.

 Next, think about how your artwork was packaged when you brought it home or when it was delivered to your gallery.
-This will give you a great starting place for determining how to best package your art for storage.
+This will help determine how to best package your art for storage.